Employment contracts: Employee guide

 The small print in employment contracts can often be overlooked.
 If you are not happy in a job and then receive a job offer you might be very keen to sign up to the new employment contract.
 You would though be foolish to sign the contract without properly understanding all the terms.
-So often employers only read the detail when they are about to leave the organisation.
+So often employees only read the details when they are about to leave the organisation.
 However, the time to read the document is before you sign.

 When you have read the employment contract you may feel that not all the points which you negotiated on are covered off.
 It is important that the terms that have been agreed are reflected in the contract.
 There could be terms that are sneaked in which you did not discuss, and you need to be sure that such clauses are acceptable to you.

 You may be worried about negotiating with your prospective employer because it could have a detrimental affect on the relationship.
-In fact if you do raise reasonable points your boss-to-be is likely to be impressed with for picking up on matters and negotiating rather than simply accepting.
+In fact if you do raise reasonable points your prospective employer may actually be impressed with for picking up on matters and negotiating rather than simply accepting.